AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-javascriptapiref/r-html5-basic-zoom-viewer-20-javascriptapiref-getcomponent.md

  </tbody>
 </table>

-When working with SDK APIs it is important to use correct fully qualified SDK namespace as described in Viewer SDK namespace
+When working with SDK APIs, it is important to use correct, fully qualified SDK namespace as described in Viewer SDK namespace

 Refer to the Viewer SDK API documentation for more information about a particular component.

 ## Returns {#section-1d3cf85bc7cc4dfe9670e038d02b9101}

-`{Object}` a reference to Viewer SDK component.
+The `{Object}` is a reference to Viewer SDK component.
 The method returns `null` if the `componentId` is not a supported viewer component or if the component was not yet created by the viewer logic.

 ## Example {#section-9e9332aa86b74a5fb321375c03fdc5b3}